JACoders/OpenJK/README.md

 * rd-palpatine (Maintainer: mrwonko)
 * rd-sidious (Maintainer: mrwonko)

-### Engine "hax" ###
+### Engine hacks in existing mods ###
-* You will no longer be able to use runtime memory patches.
-Consider forking OpenJK and adding your engine modifications directly.
+Mods which make use of runtime memory patches may fail to run under OpenJK, and in the worst case will cause the program to crash.
+Consider forking OpenJK and adding your engine modifications directly, or applying these patches only if you are running on the retail engine.

 ### Links of Interest ###
 * [Buildbot](http://jk.xd.cm/)